Ear or forehead – which of the many baby thermometers is better?

 The ear thermometer has to be placed inside your baby’s ear canal for an accurate reading.
 Parents often have to pull their babies ears and tilt their little heads to access the ear canal, a process most babies find uncomfortable.

 2. Can’t be used if the baby has an ear infection

-If your child has an ear infection or a lot of wax in their ears, the reading taken using an ear thermometer may be greatly altered.
+If your child has an ear infection or a lot of wax in their ears, using an ear thermometer is not recommended.

-So which of the two thermometers is best?
+So which of the two baby thermometers is best?

-Each of these two infrared baby thermometers have their pros and cons.
-As discussed, the ear thermometer may provide extremely accurate readings with older children who do not mind feeling the thermometer in their ears.
+Each of these two infrared baby thermometers has their pros and cons.
+As discussed, the ear thermometer may provide extremely accurate readings with older children who do not mind feeling baby thermometers in their ears.

 For parents with younger children, the forehead thermometer is ideal as it is gentle and non-intrusive.

 But what of households that have both older children and infants?
-Do such parents have to buy multiple thermometers?
+Do they have to buy multiple baby thermometers?
 Is there a thermometer that can be used for children of all ages?

-Cherub baby has got such families covered.
-Our innovative 4 in 1 Infrared Digital Ear and Forehead Thermometer is the perfect choice for your household.
+Cherub Baby’s innovative 4 in 1 Infrared Digital Ear and Forehead Thermometer is the perfect choice for your household.
 This thermometer is a 5-time winner of the Mother and Baby best thermometer award.

-- The baby thermometer is also light in weight, easy to operate, has a built-in flashlight (a lifesaver in the middle of the night) and an auto shut off after 30 seconds.
+- The baby thermometer is light in weight, easy to operate, has a built-in flashlight (a lifesaver in the middle of the night) and will auto shut off after 30 seconds.